Position Size Calculator

 When the first trade comes along, your strategy dictates that you’ll get out if the stock moves $2.00 against your position.
 Since you’re only risking $1,000 total on the trade, here’s the math for how many shares to buy:

 And when you compare this risk-based method with just allocating equal dollar amounts across trades, you have an advantage.
-Let’s take a look at the numbers…
+Let’s look at the numbers…

 Why the Equal Risk Position Sizing Strategy Beats Equal Dollar Investing